 As a concept, NEO is relatively complex for most users, especially those new to the world of cryptocurrency.
 This is one factor which might hamper the adoption of the platform, while there are also other considerations:

 One common complaint about this cryptocurrency is that NEO are indivisible.
-Coins like bitcoin avoid this problem by having their coins divisible by up to 8 decimal places (the so-called “satoshi”).
-This means that even as bitcoin gains in value, users can still purchase coins that are within their budget (ie, even though 1 BTC might cost $8,000, one might still buy 10 μBTC for $0.08).
+Coins like bitcoin avoid this problem by having their coins divisible by up to eight decimal places (the so-called "satoshi").
+This means that even as bitcoin gains in value, users can still purchase coins that are within their budget (even though 1 BTC might cost $8,000, one might still buy 10 μBTC for $0.08).
 This is not something you can do with NEO.
-If 1 NEO costs $1,000, you will have to shell out a minimum of $1,000 to get in.
+If 1 NEO costs $1,000, you will have to shell out a minimum of $1,000 to get it.

-The second biggest complaint users have about the platform is that the blockchain is extremely slow to synchronise updates, for example when transferring NEO from an exchange to your wallet.
-This might be fixed in the future but, as it is now, it would be nearly impossible to pay for any large value transactions requiring you to wait for confirmation.
+A second major complaint users have about the platform is that the blockchain is extremely slow to synchronize updates, for example when transferring NEO from an exchange to your wallet.
+This might be fixed in the future, but as it is now, it would be nearly impossible to pay for any large-value transactions requiring you to wait for confirmation.